DavidKlant/simple_drawer/simple_drawer/README.md

 - (optional) **animationCurve** (Curve) (Curve which the drawer takes to slide in and out.
 Default: Curves.ease)
 - (optional) **fadeColor** (Colors) (Color which is overlaid behind the SimpleDrawer to obscure content.
 Default: Colors.black54)
 - (optional) **simpleDrawerAreaHeight** & **simpleDrawerAreaWidth** (double) (Restrictions on how much space to total widget (i.e. drawer + Conatiner with fadeColor) can take up.
 Default: device height & width)

+You can also use SimpleDrawer.isActive(id) (bool) to get the current status of any SimpleDrawer.

 ### Example